3cqs-coder/SymBot/docs/readme.txt

 * app.json

+	- "password" is the password used to login to the SymBot web portal.
+The default password is "admin".

 	- "web_server" contains settings for the SymBot web server.
 The default port is 3000.

 	- "telegram" contains an optional Telegram token id and user id to send SymBot notifications to.
 You must first create a Telegram bot with @BotFather to use.